-Dimple Singh, PT, DPT
+Dimple Singh, PT, DPT Director of Physical Therapy

 Dr. Singh graduated with Bachelor's in Physical Therapy from Government Medical College, Nagpur, Maharashtra, INDIA in 1994.
 She has earned her Doctorate in Physical Therapy from EIM Institute of Health Sciences, Kentucky in 2015.
 She is a Certified weight management specialist, Certified Anodyne Therapy provider and Certified Intone Specialist.
 She has special interest in utilizing manual therapy and neuromuscular techniques to achieve the best outcomes for the patients.
 She loves to include innovative technology for effective results and has incorporated Biosway, Anodyne Therapy, Intone and Valedo Studio to her current practices.
 Her next innovative addition to the practice is DorsaVi for low back and running assessments.
 Dr. Singh has 23 years of experience including acute care, sub acute care, inpatient rehab, home health, TBI, SNF and Outpatient.
 She found her passion in Outpatient where she can implement her clinical skills to make a difference in the lives of everyone she serves.
 Her vision is placing the patient first in every visit and interaction and continue to have the human touch and keep the caring heart while providing care.
 In her spare time, Dr. Singh enjoys quiet evenings, traveling with her family, movies and reading.

 Chandra Singh, OTR Administrator

 Chandra graduated as Occupational Therapist from IPH, New Delhi, India in 1992 and is currently working on his Doctorate in Occupational Therapy with specialization in Pain management at EIM Institute of Health Sciences.
 To better serve his patients and the community, Chandra has many continuing education courses related to the upper extremities.
 Chandra gets his inspiration from everyday heroes like firefighters, policemen and those in armed services who go above and beyond for call of duty.
 In his spare time, Chandra likes to spend time with his wife and 3 kids, traveling, cooking, watching movies and reading.

 Gregory Frontz, PT

 Greg grew up in a small town in southern Ohio, it only had a 4 way stop in town until 1982 and didn't get a McDonalds until 1992.
 His parents told him that his interest in medicine started fairly young.
 While reading a book on careers Greg came across the Physical Therapist career and learned it required strong science skills and a compassion to help improve peoples lives, to maximize their potential, it recommended a strong interest in sports and exercise which he was always doing-swimming, golfing, football, wrestling, track and field and more.
 300 volunteer hours at the hospital taught Greg the fundamentals of good patient care which he still uses today.
 Greg graduated from The Ohio State University in 1986 and for his entire career of 32 years, he has continued his education with specialized coursework for treatment of the spine in the McKenzie method.
 Greg has advanced training in neurodynamic activities for nerve injuries and complex pain syndromes of various types.
 He has also spent a lot of time studying the hand and arm injuries for injured workers and he is certified in Occupro testing for FCE's and disability testing.
 When he is not working ,he enjoys the outdoors with hiking, camping, and canoeing with his wife Karen.
 Greg has three children-30, 28, and 21 yrs old and Greg has 5 grandchildren.

 James Kremer, PTA - MI City

 Life Principle/PhilosophyLive life one day at a time.

 Nicole Knight- Webster, PTA

 Life Principle/Philosophy"People do not care how much you know, until they know how much you care!" - John C. Maxwell

 Carol Pendowski, PTA

 Carol is our physical therapist assistant, graduated from Ivy Tech in 2007.
 She has two wonderful boys who are her entire life!
 Carol has gained a lot of experience working with patients with many diagnoses ranging from neck pain, headaches, back pain, scoliosis, hips, knees, concussion, dizziness, fall risk, balance deficits and more.
 Carol has a strong background in manual therapy and geriatric care.
 Not only has she worked in physical therapy, but she is also a licensed massage therapist since 2003 and has learned how to apply skills from her massage background to physical therapy and give the patients' the highest level of manual care along with an exercise base to achieve their goals.
 Carol had a love for physical therapy when she was 11 years old and helped take care of her friend's sister who had cerebral palsy, it was then that she decided to pursue it as a career and since then it is not only her career, but her passion!
 Carol loves to laugh!
 She feels that laughter is truly the best medicine and that a positive mind can only bring on better health overall, so she tries to make my patients' laugh, smile, and enjoy their sessions.
 Because really, who wants to come to therapy and focus on the pain and problems that they already focus their entire lives on at home?
 She believes that positivity breeds positivity and that there is nobody in this life that cannot be helped if they are willing to try!

 Rebecca (Becky) Dishman, LMT

 Becky graduated from American College Massage School in Crown Point IN. in 2015.
 There she learned about the different types of massages that you can use to help everyone.
 Becky's favorite type of massage is the Swedish Massage.
 This one is her favorite because everyone needs to learn how to relax and take care of themselves.
 Becky is also certified in Reflexology as well.
 Becky got interested in massage therapy because of her family.
 Becky has a two boys that play sports and with playing sports you will have sore muscles.
 One of her sons is also diabetic and as a diabetic, her son needs good circulation especially in the legs and feet.
 Her husband also cuts down trees for a living, so his arms and shoulder get very sore.
 Her three boys are the ones that inspire her to keep going and to take on new challenges.
 In her spare time, Becky likes being with her family and their dog Maggie, & going to sporting events.
 She also like to garden.

 InspirationThese quotes from Ellen DeGeneres are some principles good to live by: "BE KIND TO ONE ANOTHER" and "KINDNESS CHANGES EVERYTHING".

 Leila Ellis, Patient Relations